Student-centric advice and objective recommendations

 Direct Consolidation Loans

 You cannot take out Direct Consolidation Loans directly; rather, once you already have taken out your federal loans, you have the option of converting them into Direct Consolidation Loans through the process of consolidation.
-This can simplify your repayment by putting it into the form of one monthly payment.
-It also has the benefit of potentially reducing your monthly payments, and might help you qualify for Public Service Loan Forgiveness.
+This can simplify your repayment by putting it into the form of one monthly payment, potentially reducing your monthly payments, and might help you qualify for Public Service Loan Forgiveness.

 FFEL Loans